BrightspaceUI/core/components/list/README.md

 ## Navigational Button List Item [d2l-list-item-nav-button]

-The `d2l-list-item-nav-button` provides the same functionality as `d2l-list-item-button`, while also adding in side navigational menu semantics.
-The `current` attribute is used to show the currently selected item.
+Use a `d2l-list-item-nav-button` if your list serves as a table of contents or is part of a master/details workflow.
+It provides the same functionality as `d2l-list-item-button` while adding navigation semantics and behaviours.
+Use the `current` attribute to indicate the currently selected item — see more about this in [Accessibility](#accessibility).

 The example below also includes expand/collapse behavior in order to expand or collapse the items on subsequent clicks.